FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Beware, the game is rated but has no clock!=

-Move times=In a game analysis, time spent on each move by the players (example: http://lichess.org/6iaj1eh0/stats)
+Move times=Time spent on each move by the players.
+Appears as a tab in the "Replay and analyse" screen, below the chess board.
+Example: http://lichess.org/6iaj1eh0